coverxit/FreshCask/README.md

 FreshCask
 =========

-FreshCask is the *core* of FreshDB, which is a Bitcask based lightweight key-value database.
+FreshCask is the *core* of FreshDB (<https://github.com/coverxit/FreshDB>), which is a Bitcask based lightweight key-value database.

 Inspired by my friend's nickname, that's reason why it's called "FreshCask".